 Michelle Reyes is the controller at Mother Jones and is based in San Francisco.
 Prior to guiding the accounting team, she worked at the for-profit tech media corporation International Data Group.
 As an almost native San Franciscan, Michelle enjoys exploring the wide variety of activities offered in the Bay Area, including hiking, listening to music, finding good eats, and planning bigger trips.
 You can reach her at firstname.lastname@example.org.

 Cathy Rodgers is Mother Jones’ business operations specialist.
 Cathy joined Mother Jones in 2006 and has worked in several departments.
 In 2015, she moved to ad operations.
 She is the mother of two sons and attended Alameda and Laney College with a concentration in business financial accounting.
 She lives in Hercules, California.

-Sam Van Pykeren is a Digital Media Fellow at the NYC office.
+Sam Van Pykeren is an assistant digital producer.
 He’s a California native and Chicago-educated lad.
-He was formerly a freelance content creator, specializing in video content, until Mother Jones swooped in and became his first post-grad gig.
-He runs a weekly music column, covers pop culture and LGBTQ+ issues, and he’s the Mother Jones Instagram guru.
-He also is the father of an orange tabby cat that has separation anxiety.
-Follow him on Instagram and Twitter for more musings.
+He was formerly a freelance content creator, specializing in video, until Mother Jones swooped in and became his first post-grad gig.
+He covers pop culture and LGBTQ+ issues, and he’s the Mother Jones Instagram guru.
+He’s also the father of an orange tabby cat who has separation anxiety.
+Follow Sam on Instagram and Twitter for more musings.